cotteux/RetiGemiProxy/README.md

 # RetiGemiProxy
-Gemini proxy for using Lagrange with Lora network on Reticulum Network PROTOTYPE WIP
+Gemini proxy for using Lagrange with Lora radio on Reticulum Network PROTOTYPE WIP

 This program connect your Lagrange browser (or any Gemini Browser with a proxy option) through Reticulum Network to connect at Gemini Network.